 - Have opportunities for interprofessional learning enable collaborative working with a range of different health care professionals.

-- *Study a course that is in a subject area rated 1st in Wales and 3rd in the UK for student satisfaction in the Nursing subject league tables, Complete University Guide 2022.
+- *Study a course that is in a subject area rated 1st in the UK for student satisfaction in the Nursing subject league tables, Complete University Guide 2023.

 Nursing and Allied Health

 - Child field specific learning from the beginning.

 - 50% of the course is spent in clinical practice in a variety of clinical placements in hospital and community settings.

 - Evidence based, person-centred care philosophy.

 - Develops independence in learning with a strong commitment to personal and professional development of students.

 - This course is accredited by the Nursing and Midwifery Council (subject to accreditation).

 - Placements across the three years will take place in Wales within the Betsi Cadwaldr University Health Board for commissioned (funded places).
 The placements will be based in a wide variety of settings.